m0bil/imac-uefi-patches/64bit-pcie-address-space-enabler/README.md

-# iMac 12,x 64bit PCIe address space enabler (aka UEFI Windows audio ACPI patch)
+# iMac 12,x 64bit PCIe address space enabler
+# (aka UEFI Windows audio ACPI patch)

-This patch modifies firmware ACPI tables to enable 64bit PCIe address space.
+This patch modifies firmware ACPI tables to enable PCIe 64bit address space.
 This fixes the well known UEFI Windows audio driver error, as well as other potential driver issues in UEFI Windows.
-After applying this patch OpenCore is no longer needed to make Windows High Definition Audio Driver work in windows.
+After applying this patch OpenCore is no longer needed to make the Windows High Definition Audio Driver work in windows.

 ## How it works